 The Clean Power Plan is intended to cut carbon dioxide from US electricity generation by 32 per cent from 2005 levels by 2030.
-Some 27 mostly Republican-controlled states, led by West Virginia, have filed a lawsuit seeking to block the implementation of the regulations, arguing that the powers to control pollution under the 1970 Clean Air Act.
+Some 27 mostly Republican-controlled states, led by West Virginia, have filed a lawsuit seeking to block the implementation of the regulations, arguing that the administration is trying to exceed its powers to control pollution under the 1970 Clean Air Act.